AP Interview: Kremlin cracking down on dissent before vote

 He added: “There is a plan to put any people with a different view under arrest, but such people already are the majority."

-His lawyers said the charges against Pivovarov for assisting an “undesirable” organization were filed after he declared its closure.
+The probe focuses on Pivovarov’s support for a candidate in local elections on behalf of an “undesirable” organization.
+His lawyers said the charges were filed after he declared Open Russia's closure.

 Amnesty International, meanwhile, strongly condemned Pivovarov's arrest and demanded his release.